COMP2150-24s1/level-design-assessment-JaktarDegun/README.md

  [Chomper Storyboard](DocImages/Chomper_Storyboard.png)

 ### 2.2.
 Health Pickups
 Health Pickups are deliberately introduced after the player goes through an encounter such as the Chomper.
 For Example after the chomper and moving platform encounter the player may have taken damage and will find Health pickups afterward.
-The frequency of health pickups do decrease as the player progressess through the level.

 [This is the alt text for an image!](DocImages/exampleimage.png)